SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 ## Site Structure Report

-Site Structure report provides the ability to check the hierarchical structure for sites down to the file level.
+The Site Structure report provides the option to check the hierarchical structure for sites down to the file level.

-Use this report to display the structure of the Sharepoint environment.
+Use this report to display the structure of the SharePoint environment.

   * The report can also be exported, with the ability to delete unique permissions or stop inheriting permissions.

 ### Generate Site Structure Report